Grupo0b1t/eye-of-shiva/README.md

 ![App Screenshot](https://cdn.discordapp.com/attachments/669945882162233358/1025149527356874752/unknown.png)

-You can activate/deacitvate by clicking on the Power buttom at the main screen
+You can activate/deacitvate the protection by clicking on the Power buttom at the main screen

 ### Advanced Settings